 - A. ESOP Is a Stock Bonus Plan Where the Employer Uses Stock as a Financing Vehicle. - 1.
 An ESOP can either be a stock bonus plan or a stock bonus and a money purchase plan.
-It must be qualified under Internal Revenue Code (I.R.C. or Code) § 401(a), and be designed to invest primarily in Qualifying Employer Securities (QES).
+It must be qualified under I.R.C. § 401(a), and be designed to invest primarily in Qualifying Employer Securities (QES).
 See I.R.C. § 4975(e)(7); ERISA § 407(d)(6). - 2.
 Although the term ESOP has been used to describe a variety of qualified plans which hold employer securities, one of the primary features of an ESOP is that the employer's stock is used to secure a loan.
 The loan is usually from a commercial lender, and the loan proceeds are paid to the party selling stock to the ESOP.
 This party could either be the company or an individual shareholder.
 The loan is then repaid through deductible employer contributions to the ESOP which, in turn, repays the loan.
 Profits or accumulated earnings are not a pre-requisite for the employer contributions to the ESOP to be deductible. - B. Pension Protection Act of 2006 Requirement of Diversification of Investments in Employer Stock. - 1.
 The Pension Protection Act of 2006 requires any defined contribution plan holding publicly traded employer securities to permit participants to diversify account balances invested in such employer securities.
 At least three materially different investment alternatives must be available. - 2.
 The diversification requirements apply to employee elective deferrals and after-tax contributions. - 3.
-Participants with three or more years of service must be permitted to diversify the investment of employer contributions (e.g., employer matching or non-elective contributions) out of employer stock and into alternative investment options. - 4.
-Participants must receive 30 day advance notice of the diversification requirement.
-A \$110 per day penalty per participant applies for failure to provide the notice.
-The DOL will provide a model notice.
+Participants with three or more years of service must be permitted to diversify the investment of employer contributions (e.g., employer matching or non-elective contributions).
+This rule is phased in ratably over three years for securities acquired prior to 2007 (except for participants age 55 or older with 3 years of service by the first plan year beginning in 2006; such participants may diversify 100% in 2007).